-Explore a few of the Community Events that the DBDA has either enhanced or developed, and Initiatives we've launched to provide even more opportunity for Belmont residents to come together in a sense of community and support our downtown resiliency in times of crisis.
+Explore a few of the community events that the DBDA has either enhanced or developed, and initiatives we've launched to provide even more opportunity for Belmont residents to come together.

 Keep The Lights on